theanxy/unleash/README.md

 ## TODO

-1. Add more unit tests!
+1. Add more unit and e2e tests
 2. Don’t show higher card levels if level 1 hasn’t been started yet
-3. Add notifications
+3. Add nice URLs for cards
 4. Analyse all code against [Angular.js guidelines](#coding-standards) more closely
-5. Write end to end tests

 ## Setup